creamcrackered/example-nestjs-tsrest-nextjs/README.md

 # TS-REST with NextJS and NestJS Examples
 Turborepo with NestJS API Backend sharing Contracts with NextJS Frontend

+From the ts-rest readme
+>ts-rest provides an RPC-like client side interface over your existing REST APIs, as well as allowing you define a separate contract implementation rather than going for >a 'implementation is the contract' approach, which is best suited for smaller or simpler APIs.
+>
+>If you have non typescript consumers, a public API, or maybe want to add type safety to your existing REST API? ts-rest is what you're looking for!

+This repo has examples to show how we can use ts-rest with NestJS with a full-stack framework such as NextJS as an alternate backend to NextJS's API Routes and still ensure type-safety throughout.

 Clone the repo and run in the root
 1) `yarn install` to install all packages required in the TurboRepo
 2) `yarn run dev` to start the the backend Nest API and the frontend Next Apps